foopod/kiwijam16-poet-among-us/poems/catCoatLimerick.md

-#The Cat in the Coat
+#The Cats in the Coat

-There once was a pussy that lost a bet and ended up in quite a debt, to make amends she gathered some friends
+There once was a pussy that lost a bet
+and ended up in quite a debt,
+to make amends
+she gathered some friends
-And off they set in a jacket.
+and off they set in a jacket.